michaelkeizers/CV/README.md

-# CV
+# curriculum-vitae

- Online resume build with JavaScript, JSON and Bootstrap
+Resume build with JavaScript, JSON, HTML, CSS and Bootstrap